djweiss/scalpel/README.md

-Segmentation Cascades with Localized Priors and Efficient Learning
+SCALPEL: Segmentation Cascades with Localized Priors and Efficient Learning
 =======

 This is the source code and data files needed to reproduce the experiments from the paper,